 The advantages to the University are also substantial.
-We can learn about current problems in industry.
-Students become acquainted with industrial needs.
-The co-op program and summer internships in local and national industry provide students with a complementary element to their education.
-The result of the interaction is greater excellence in both the research and teaching missions of the department.
+We can learn about current problems in the industry.
+Students become acquainted with industry needs.
+The co-op program and summer internships with local and national companies provide students with an important complementary element to their education.
+The result of the interaction is greater excellence in both the research and teaching missions of the school.

-At a more general level, the Affiliates Program is an example of a constructive relationship between industry and the University -- a relationship that stimulates developments in both segments of our society.
+At a more general level, the Affiliates Program is an example of a constructive relationship between industry and the Allen School -- a relationship that stimulates advances in both segments of our society.

 How to Join